Essential Magnetohydrodynamics for Astrophysics: Magnetic force and magnetic stress

 The stress in a magnetic field differs strongly from that in a fluid under pressure.
-Unlike normal fluid pressure, magnetic stress does not act perpendicular to a surface but is a vector at some angle to the normal of the surface, as in a sheared elastic medium or viscous fluid ({\cpr problem \ref{sforce}}).
+Unlike normal fluid pressure, magnetic stress does not act perpendicular to a surface but is a vector at some angle to the normal to the surface, just as in the case of a sheared elastic medium or viscous fluid ({\cpr problem \ref{sforce}}).

 It is often useful to visualize magnetic forces in terms of the surface stress vector (\ref{stress}), evaluated on surfaces of suitable orientation.
 The sign of this surface force depends on the direction of the normal taken on the surface.
-The ambiguity caused by this is removed by deciding on the physically relevant volume to which the surface element would belong (for an example see {\ctl \ref{disksupport}}).
+The ambiguity caused by this is resolved by deciding on the volume of interest to which the surface element would belong (for an example see {\ref{disksupport}}).